alishafazal/life-hacks-project-1/README.md

 The target audience is for people aged 18-65, but is suitable for anyone who is interested in learning new everyday life hacks.

 ### Communication
+By using shades of beige as throughout my site to colour the background, this doesn't overwhelem the user as the colour scheme is consistant and the colour creates a sense of calmness.
+Paired with the clean-cut style of the Roboto and Roboto Flex fonts used for the logo, navigation bar, headings and page text, it is easy to read all text and there is good contrast between text and background, as all text is coloured black.
+All images are clear, large and purposeful and it is easy to navigate throughout the site.

 # Design